jara001/f1tenth-rules/rules_v3.md

 ### Penalties

-- Touching the border of the track is not penalized.
+- Touching the border of the track and obstacles is not penalized.
 Excessive, repeated touching (up to the organizers) is considered a crash.

-- Upon crashing the track border, the team has to stop the car and move it (by hand or using the remote control) on the side of the track next to the latest position before crash.
+- Upon crashing the track border / obstacle, the team has to stop the car and move it (by hand or using the remote control) on the side of the track next to the latest position before crash.
 After repairing the track, the car may continue.
 The time spent on moving the car and repairing the track is considered the penalty.

-_Note: Violations should be here as well, but I want to have them somewhere in one place._

-_Felix: Yes, maybe move them to a separate section and clearly specify what the consequences are_

 ### Evaluation